usc-sail/barista/README.md

 Barista is an open-source framework for concurrent speech processing from USC-SAIL.

-Evil minions are working 24/7 to bring you the preview release of Barista.
+Sexy minions are working 24/7 to bring you the preview release of Barista.

 Supported Operating Systems
 ---------------------------